ayush8112/Degradation-Prediction-Analysis-Tool/README.md

 1. Clone the repo.
 2. Create and activate a virtual environment.
 3. Install dependencies: `pip install -r requirements.txt`.
-4. Place your input Excel files where you want or note their full paths for the script prompt.
+4. Prepare two Excel input files (room and refrigerator data).

 ---

 ## Data format
-Provide **two Excel files**: one for room temperature data and one for refrigerator data.
+Provide **two Excel files**: one for room temperature data and one for refrigerator temperature data.
+The tool processes both datasets in parallel and reports results for each.
 Requirements:

 - A time column.
 Accepted names: `Day`, `Days`, `Time`, `Hours` (case-insensitive).
 Values must be numeric and strictly increasing rows represent later times.
 - One or more batch columns.
 Each column contains degradation percent values (0–100).
 Column headers can be descriptive, e.g. `Standard Batch (0%)`, `Neem 25%`.